Open-Argon/Chloride/README.md

 ## Project Status

 Chloride is still **actively developed**.
 Its object model is mostly complete, but some core features are missing or experimental.
-Certain control flow constructs, like for loops, are not implemented yet, as the syntax is being refined for clarity.

 Chloride improves on argon-v3 with **cleaner syntax and more predictable semantics**, which may require adapting older code.